yw99/yw99.github.io/_pages/about.md

   align: right
   image: temp_profile_pic.png
   image_circular: false # crops the image to make it circular
-  more_info:
+  more_info: <p>Yuxiao Wen (top)</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-latest_posts: true # includes a list of the newest posts
+latest_posts: false # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 interests:
   - "Bandit problems"
   - "Learning theory"